 Menaboni’s works have been exhibited in many galleries and in art and natural history museums across the United States.
 They include the Kennedy Galleries, the Columbia Museum of Art, the Pensacola Arts Center, the Marietta Cobb Museum of Art, the Albany Museum of Art, The Martha Berry Museum at Berry College, Emory University, the Vose Gallery, the St. Louis Museum of Art, the High Museum of Art, the Atlanta History Center, the Seattle Art Museum, the Santa Barbara Museum, the Detroit Art Museum, the Stark Museum of Art, the Cincinnati Art Museum, the Booth Western Art Museum, The Bascom: A Center for the Visual Arts, and the Jekyll Island Arts Association.

-In 2007, Russell Clayton, a retired Marietta, Georgia educator and friend of the Menabonis, donated Menaboni's art and an extensive archive collection to Kennesaw State University in Kennesaw, Georgia.
+In 2007, Russell Clayton, a retired Marietta, Georgia, educator and friend of the Menabonis, donated Menaboni's art to Kennesaw State University in Kennesaw, Georgia.
 Following a generous gift from the Robert W. Woodruff Foundation, KSU built a gallery to honor the life and work of the artist.
 The art collection includes paintings, drawings, three-dimensional works, prints, and lithographs.
 Since Clayton’s donation, the Athos Menaboni Permanent Art Collection continues to grow with works given by other donors.

-Sources: The Life and Art of Athos Menaboni by Barbara Taylor; Stuart A. Rose Manuscript, Archives and Rare Book Library, Robert W. Woodruff Library Building, Emory University (Atlanta, GA); Hargrett Rare Book and Manuscript Library, University of Georgia (Athens, GA); Troup County Archives (LaGrange, GA); and personal recollections and interviews of D. Russell Clayton.
+Sources: Stuart A. Rose Manuscript, Archives and Rare Book Library, Robert W. Woodruff Library Building, Emory University (Atlanta, GA); Hargrett Rare Book and Manuscript Library, University of Georgia (Athens, GA); Troup County Archives (LaGrange, GA); and personal recollections and interviews of D. Russell Clayton.
 Vintage photographs courtesy of the Troup County Archives.